This is a video description

 • The name of your file should be your name, student reference number and the title of the course you have applied for.

-• We would like to see your own artwork - the use of AI-generated concepts and/or digitally manipulated images of other artist's work are not acceptable.
+• We would like to see your own artwork - the use of AI-generated concepts and/or digitally manipulated images of another artist's work are not acceptable.

 • Submit your file via www.mailbigfile.com/dmuac

-Your digital portfolio will then be reviewed by our experienced programme academics, which could result in a reduced offer.
+Your digital portfolio will then be reviewed by our experienced programme academics, who may contact you for further work if necessary.

 Questions?